Burncross Action Team

 • Schools:- Young people in our local schools continue to join BAT activities, poster and poetry competitions, scarecrow building and more recent environmental work in the Burncross Gateway Garden making bug houses, seed sowing, planting, pebble painting and identification of flowers and bugs.

-• In 2017, BAT with support from an RHS initiative secured a three year lease on the Bracken Hill disused highways depot to re-purpose it into a wildflower and wildlife area.
+• In 2017 BAT with support from an RHS initiative repurposed the disused Sheffield Highways depot at the junction of Bracken Hill and the A61 into a wildflower and wildlife area.
 This is now an area for the community to enjoy and is always open to visitors.

 Since 2006, every first Sunday in the month (unless it is Christmas day) BAT volunteers remove litter from the streets.
 That's an achievement in itself!